-This is one step that I 100% recommend if you’re building a custom door.
-I have built and installed 3 doors now.
-Perhaps that’s not enough to make me an expert, but that’s the one thing I would do again.
+This is one step that I 100% recommend before you even begin your DIY sliding barn door.
+I have built and installed 3 doors now (You can see the other two here and here).
+Installing the hardware first is the one thing I would do again.
 Once the metal bar is installed you’ll be able to get a really accurate height measurement.
-I wrote a tutorial on how to install the hardware. you can check it out here!
+The cool thing is that DIY sliding barn doors have become so popular that it’s now easier to find cheap barn door hardware.
+If you need it, I wrote a tutorial on how to install the hardware. you can check it out here!

-How high you place the metal bar will be up to your preference.
-You can pretty much eyeball it because you haven’t built the door yet (see what I mean? so convenient!).
-Just make sure it’s level 😀 If your doorframe has molding, you will want to make sure you install the metal bar a few inches above it, like I did in my laundry room .
-Keep in mind the wheels will need to roll easily on the track, so you’ll want to leave enough space above the track (below the ceiling) for clearance.
+The height of the metal bar will be up to your preference.
+You can pretty much eyeball it because you haven’t built the door yet (see what I mean?!, so convenient!).
+Just make sure it’s level (this is critical).
+If your doorframe has molding, you will want to make sure you install the metal bar a few inches above it, like I did in my laundry room.
+Keep in mind the wheels will need to roll easily on the track, so you’ll want to leave enough space between the track and the ceiling for clearance.

 Determine what size to build your door

 Once the track is up, the height of your barn door will be the distance from the top of the metal bar to the floor, minus one 1 inch.
 The width of your door will be the width of the door opening, plus 4 inches.
 In my case, my door was exactly 8′ tall x 3′ wide.

 STEP 2: CUT LUMBER TO SIZE

 This is where I saved a ton of time.
 First of all, I got smart and used premium pine instead of the cheapest knotty pine.
 Right away I could tell that the wood was so much better quality!.
 The boards were straighter, the plywood was smooth.
 The guys at the store cut my plywood to the exact size I needed.
 Thank you, Lowes!